ZhenyingZhu/StudyNotes/SystemDesign.md

 Dynamic partitioning

 - with the fixed partition boundaries, reconfig manually would be tedious
 - dynamically create partitions: when a partition exceed certain size, plit into two.
-If a partition shrinks below certain threshold, merged it with adjacent partition
+If a partition shrinks below certain threshold, merged it with adjacent partition **[KEY]**
-- when a big partition is splitted into two, one can be moved to another node to balance the load
+- when a big partition is splitted into two, one can be moved to another node to balance the load **[KEY]**
 - reduce the overhead of managing too many partitions
 - one caveat: before the first partition gets splitted, all writes go to the same node.
-Pre-splitting: allows an init set of partitions on an empty DB.
+Pre-splitting: allows an init set of partitions on an empty DB. **[KEY]**

 Partitioning proportionally to nodes

 - make the number of partitions proportional to the number of nodes.
-Each node contains certain number of partitions
+Each node contains certain number of partitions **[KEY]**
 - when increase nodes, partition size become smaller.
 Size of each partition is stable
 - when adding a new node, randomly choose fixed number of partitions to split, and move half of them to the new node.
-Even it is unfair split, with 256 partitions on a node, the load is distributed evenly.
+Even it is unfair split, with 256 partitions on a node, the load is distributed evenly. **[KEY]**
   - This approach is close to Consistent hashing.
-  - it requires to use Hash-base parititioning, so the boundaries can be picked up from hash-generated numbers
+  - it requires to use Hash-base parititioning, so the boundaries can be picked up from hash-generated numbers **[KEY]**

 Operations: Automatic or Manual Rebalancing

 - Fully automated rebalancing can be unpredictable.
 Because rebalance is an expensive operation due to need reroute requests and move data.
 Alone with automatic failure detection, which might unnecessarily mark a slow node as unhealthy and move data out, causing a cascading failure.
 - good to have human in the rebalancing loop

-Request Routing (service discovery)
+Request Routing (service discovery) **[KEY]**

 - one approach: allow clients to talk to any node via a round-robin LB. then the node forward the request to the appropriate node
 - another: send requests to a routing tier first.
 The tier acts as a partition-aware LB